-Antiviral therapy may cut recurrence of hepatitis B-linked liver cancerNovember 12th, 2012 in Cancer
+Antiviral therapy may cut recurrence of hepatitis B-linked liver cancerNovember 12, 2012 in Medicine & Health / Cancer

 (HealthDay)—People with liver cancer tied to infection with the hepatitis B virus who got antiviral therapy after cancer surgery had a lower risk of tumor recurrence than those who did not get it, according to a new study.